sterbini/study-DA/docs/tutorials/concepts/1_generation.md

 - `force_overwrite` can be useful if you want to overwrite an existing study.
 However, in most of the case, we submit the study in the same script, meaning that we might have to run the script several times.
 In this case, the `force_overwrite` argument must be set to `False`, otherwise the study will be overwritten at each run, and you will lose whatever has already been computed.
 - `dic_parameter_all_gen` is a dictionary that allows to specify the parameters that will be scanned for each generation, instead of defining them the scan configuration file.
 This doesn't free you from defining the structure of the study in the scan configuration file!
 This can be useful when the way to define your parameters is more complex than a simple list, linspace or logspace, or if your parameters are functions of each other.
 This is explained in [one of the case studies](../../case_studies/6_3_generational_scan.md).
 - `dic_parameter_all_gen_naming` is similar to `dic_parameter_all_gen`, but allows to specify the parameters that will be scanned for each generation, and the way they will be named in the study folder.
 This is useful when you want to have a specific naming for your parameters, or if parameters are nested.
 This is also explained in [the same case study](../../case_studies/6_3_generational_scan.md).
+- `add_prefix_to_folder_names` is a boolean that allows to add a prefix to the folder names (each folder corresponding to a given job) of the study.
+This can sometimes help browsing the study, especially when the number of jobs is large.

 ### The tree and study structure